IRENA and Bluerisk Report Underscores Green Hydrogen’s Water Efficiency, Urges Priority for Sustainable Hydrogen Production

 Moreover, the report calls for the incorporation of water considerations in hydrogen planning and project approvals, noting that more than a third of ongoing and planned green and blue hydrogen projects are located in highly water-stressed regions.

-The study also identifies regional challenges, such as over 80% of China's hydrogen from coal being produced in the water-scarce Yellow River Basin, and potential high water stress for hydrogen projects in and India by 2040.
+The study also identifies regional challenges, such as over 80% of China's hydrogen from coal being produced in the water-scarce Yellow River Basin, and potential high water stress for hydrogen projects in Europe and by 2040.

 The report concludes by pointing to the potential reduction of water dependency in green hydrogen production through technological advancements like air cooling and improved electrolysis efficiency, solidifying green hydrogen's role in a sustainable energy future.